wohhie/DataStructure-Algorithm/README.md

 ###`Analysis: Time-Complexity`: O(n)

-# Change string from upercase to lower / lower to upper case
+## Problem 2: Change string from uppercase to lower / lower to upper case
 As we know, the best way to find the length of a string is by using the strlen() function.
 However, in this example, we will find the length of a string manually.

 #### Pseudocode: solution